aleclarson/cush/docs/fs.md

 The `target` is required.
 Common values are `web`, `ios`, and `android`.

 The `plugins` option is identical to calling `Bundle#use` with the same value.
 [Learn more](./plugins.md#using-a-plugin)

-The `parsers` option is an array of filenames that are imported in all workers.
-[Learn more](./workers.md#parseextasset-asset-pack-object)

 The `format` option is explained on [this page.](./formats.md)